What is chronic pelvic pain?

 What are some signs and symptoms of chronic pelvic pain?

-- Recurrent pain in the middle of each period (related to an ovulation cyst) or a few days prior to a period (related to menstruation) are common with chronic pelvic pain.
-Young women may also experience pain with:
+- Recurrent pain in the middle of each menstrual period (related to an ovulation cyst) or a few days prior to a period (related to menstruation) are common with chronic pelvic pain.
+You or your child may also experience pain with:

 - Movement